vaibhav9600/Mern-Ecommerce/mern-ecommerce-master/README.md

     7. admin can create categories
     8. admin can view ordered products
     9. admin can change the status of a product (processing, shipped, delivered, etc.)

-6. <b>Deployed on</br> https://ecommerce-ak.herokuapp.com/
-7. raise a star to support me